latproc/clockwork/README.md

 <br/>

-   Part B - setting up the user database for the web interface (optional)
+### Part B - setting up the user database for the web interface (optional)

 Latproc comes with a basic web server and some php scripts that display the state of the system in web panels or display a 3D representation of the model (advanced usage).
 These pages require a login using a local database for the accounts.
 The user database can be created using scripts/create_webiodb.

    By default it will be created in www/app with the name 'webio.db' these
      settings can be changed in settings.php

   TODO: fix the above documentation and revisit the web implementation (old and clunky)

+  TODO: Add a comment about our GUI toolkit, humid (https://github.com/latproc/humid as an alternative to the web interface)

+  TODO: Mention that iosh can be used to get started)

 <br/>
 <br/>

-   Part C - Setting up the IgH EtherCAT software to be used but the Latproc software
+### Part C - Setting up the IgH EtherCAT software to be used but the Latproc software

 This is only needed when you are using Clockwork with your EtherCAT hardware.